Nomnelle/littletodolist/README.md

 ## Project description

-Small todo list project developped in React, during my first year of master's degree in Cognitive Sciences, for our Interface and Web component classe.
+Small todo list project developped in React, during my first year of master's degree in Cognitive Sciences, for our Interface and Web Components classe.